leterDieu/Stellarity-mcoc/wiki/dev/docs/items/sariel.md

 <div class="result foka-infobox-grid" markdown>
 <div markdown class="foka-infobox-text">
-**Sariel** is a post-Dragon dagger that can sometimes heal any nearby player on enemy hits.
+**Sariel** is a post-Dragon dagger that can sometimes spawn healing orbs on enemy hits.
+Healing orbs slowly fly towards the nearest player and heal them for 4:heart::heart: HP.
+Healing orbs won't spawn when players are damaged in PvP.

+<i class="icon-minecraft icon-minecraft-enchanted-book"></i> Sariel can be enchanted with any Sword enchantment.

+<i class="icon-minecraft icon-minecraft-anvil"></i> Sariel can be repaired with <i class="icon-minecraft icon-minecraft-iron-ingot"></i>Iron Ingots.

+<br><br>

+[TOC]

 </div>
 <div class="foka-infobox-table">
   <table id="foka-infobox--item">